 Admission to Graduate Studies

-Admission to Graduate Studies, which permits enrollment in some graduate classes, is not equivalent to admission for a particular graduate degree or certificate.
+Admission to Graduate Studies, which permits enrollment in classes, is not equivalent to admission for a particular graduate degree or certificate.

 All degree-seeking applicants must: